tim-band/manimal/README.md

 Manimal allows you to align two large CZI images by eye.

-Use a left-click drag to translate the sliding image around.
+You can choose the functions of the left button and right button from the "left mouse button" and "right mouse button" menus.
+They will both be set to "move" when the program starts.
+This means that either a left button drag or a right button drag moves the entire image around.
+If you select "slide" for either button, then dragging with this button causes just the sliding image to move.

+At the start, this sliding movement will be translation.
 Click the "Pin" button to get a pin, then click the image to place the pin.
-Left-click drags now rotate the sliding image around the pin.
+Dragging with the chosen sliding button now rotate the sliding image around the pin.
 Click the "Pin" button again in order to return to translating the image.

-Use a right-click drag to move the enitre view around, or roll the scroll wheel to zoom in and out.
+Roll the scroll wheel to zoom in and out.

 Click "OK" to output the matrix mapping fixed image points (in micrometers) to sliding image points (in micrometers)